ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 ![A screenshot of the output from the final version of MimiScan.py](/img/mimiscan-decrypted.png)

 You can find the full script [here](#).
 And with that, we've created a basic Mimikatz-alike written almost entirely in Frida!

+## Conclusion

+My original aim was to illustrate that you can emulate the functionality of Mimikatz entirely within Frida's engine, and I think I've done that.
+Some of the more heavy-duty tasks, like 3DES decryption, are just not feasible to implement in JavaScript - but Frida's Python bindings are able to step up and fill the gaps when that's the case.

+There's still a lot of work you can do from here.
+The implementation I've demonstrated in this blog is brittle.
+Unlike Mimikatz, it only targets a specific version and architecture of Windows.
+You could definitely expand it to make it more robust, selecting different signatures and offsets based on the version of Windows it is executed on.
+You could also use this project as a springboard to create your own implementation in C, Go, .NET, and so on - the basic logic remains the same, all that changes are implementation details.

+You may recall that my original reason for doing all this was some advice I had: that writing your own Mimikatz implementation will help you learn about process manipulation and working with low-level memory in Windows.
+This definitely held true for me, at least for this kind of reverse engineering.
+When it comes to interpreting and parsing a complex assembly of structs and pointers in memory, I think hands-on practice is probably the best way to get comfortable.